moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

 ## IPNFTs

-- IPNFTs are ERC1155 tokens with 1 instance each.
-The decision to not go with ERC721 here was a historical one.
+- IPNFTs are a plain ERC721 token.
 - IPNFTs carry metadata that describes the underlying intellectual property and link to partly token gated legal pdf documents.
 So called Assignment Agreements assign certain usage rights to the holder of an IPNFT.
 - IPNFTs are usually owned by multisig wallets that are controlled by an offchain governance process.
 The governance token that controls decisions about the IPFNT asset is external / unrelated to the IPNFT protocol.
 - The IPNFT contract is deployed behind an ERC1967 UUPSProxy contract and can be upgraded at any time.
 It's currently owned by the Molecule Dev Team's multisig (2/3).